Wednesday, 4 September 2019

 The church was bombed and gutted during World War II, leaving only parts of the outside walls.
-Although the parsonage to the rear suffered considerable exterior damage from the bombs, it was provided shelter for the Maltese community whose presence prevented pilfering during the war.
+Although the parsonage to the rear suffered considerable exterior damage from the bombs, it was used to provide shelter for the Maltese community, whose presence prevented pilfering during the war.

 They carried out emergency repairs and salvaged what they could from the derelict church.
 Some of the Maltese were members of the Britannia Association, which held their meetings there regularly until the 1980s.

 However, the British community had still not returned to Corfu by 1950, the Mayor of Corfu took advantage of this situation and asked for the derelict church to be handed over to the Municipality of Corfu in order to restore it.
 Although this was not legal, the then Bishop of Gibraltar and the British Embassy in Athens consented, and the restoration of the building was completed in 1962.

 Later, through negotiations, the residence part of the building was retained, repaired and served many uses as the British Vice Consulate, a community centre for the Roman Catholic Maltese, a place of worship for Anglicans and storage rooms for numerous packing cases belonging to the British Council.